Alanis Obomsawin: Filmmaker

-Her credits include Gene Boy Came Home, about Aboriginal Vietnam War veteran Eugene Benedict.
+The Esgenoôpetitj First Nation in New Brunswick was the subject of her 2002 documentary, Is the Crown at War With Us?, exploring a conflict with the Department of Fisheries and non-Indigenous fishers over fishing rights.
+Her 2003 NFB documentary Our Nationhood chronicles the Listuguj Mi'gmaq First Nation's efforts to use and manage the natural resources of their traditional lands.

-The Mi'gmaq of Esgenoopetitj (Burnt Church), New Brunswick were the subject of her 2002 documentary, Is the Crown at war with us?, exploring a conflict with the Department of Fisheries and non-native fishers over fishing rights.
+In 2005, Obomsawin completed her short drama Sigwan, following a young girl who is aided by the animals of the forest.
+In 2006, she completed WABAN-AKI: People from Where the Sun Rises, a look at the people and stories from her home reserve of Odanak.

-Her 2003 NFB documentary Our Nationhood, chronicles the determination and tenacity of the Listuguj Mi'gmaq First Nation to use and manage the natural resources of their traditional lands.
-In 2005, Ms Obomsawin completed her short drama Sigwan, following a young girl who is aided by the animals of the forest.
-In 2006, she completed WABAN-AKI: People from Where the Sun Rises a look at the people and stories from her home reserve of Odanak.
+Her credits also include Gene Boy Came Home (2007), about First Nations Vietnam War veteran Eugene Benedict.

-In 2009, she completed the documentary Professor Norman Cornett: "Since when do we divorce the right answer from an honest answer? looking at the dismissal of unorthodox McGill University religious studies lecturer Norman Cornett, which was destined for its world premiere at the Hot Docs film festival.
+In 2009, she completed the documentary Professor Norman Cornett: "Since when do we divorce the right answer from an honest answer?", looking at the dismissal of McGill University religious studies lecturer Norman Cornett, which had its world premiere at the Hot Docs film festival.

-In 2010, Obomsawin completed a short drama When All the Leaves Are Gone, about her experiences attending public school in Quebec.
+In 2010, Obomsawin completed the short drama When All the Leaves Are Gone, about her experiences attending public school in Quebec.

 Her 2012 documentary The People of the Kattawapiskak River on the Attawapiskat housing-crisis was conceived when Obomsawin was present in the community in 2011, working on another film for the NFB.

-Obomsawin's 2013 documentary Hi-Ho Mistahey!, about Shannen Koostachin, a First Nations education activist, premiered at the 2013 Toronto International Film Festival.
+Obomsawin's 2013 documentary Hi-Ho Mistahey! about Shannen Koostachin, a First Nations education activist, premiered at the 2013 Toronto International Film Festival.

-Obomsawin's 2014 documentary Trick or Treaty? was the first film by an indigenous filmmaker to screen in the Masters-program at the Toronto International Film Festival.
-Obomsawin began conceptualizing the film in 2010 when she was invited by Stan Louttit, Grand Chief of the Mushkegowuk Council, to film a conference the band was hosting regarding Treaty No. 9.
+Obomsawin's 2014 documentary Trick or Treaty? was the first film by an Indigenous filmmaker to screen in the Masters program at the Toronto International Film Festival.
+Obomsawin began conceptualizing the film in 2010 when she was invited by Stan Louttit, Grand Chief of the Mushkegowuk Council, to film a conference the band was hosting regarding Treaty 9.

-Her 2016 documentary We Can't Make the Same Mistake Twice, explored a human rights complaint filed against the Canadian government over discrimination against First Nation children, which had its world premiere on September 13 at the 2016 Toronto International Film Festival.
+Her 2016 documentary We Can't Make the Same Mistake Twice explored a human rights complaint filed against the Canadian government over discrimination against First Nations children.
+It had its world premiere on September 13 at the 2016 Toronto International Film Festival.